Black History Month in Grand Rapids

-Head downtown to see bronze sculptures commemorating former Grand Rapids Mayor Lyman Parks, Helen Claytor, the first African-American president of both the Grand Rapids YWCA and the national YWCA, and civil rights icon Rosa Parks.
+Stroll downtown to see bronze sculptures commemorating former Grand Rapids Mayor Lyman Parks, civil rights icon Rosa Parks and Helen Claytor, the first African-American president of both the Grand Rapids YWCA and the national YWCA.

 Choose from an incredible lineup of Black History Month events at Grand Valley State University:

 - Celebration of Black Arts, Feb.
 3.

 - Black Activism Through Sports, Feb.
 6.

 - A Taste of Soul, Feb.
 16.

 - Accidental Courtesy, Feb.
 20.